 “[C]alm, grave, firm, sensuous and as deeply refreshing as a cup of well water.” —John Ashbery

-W. S. Di Piero, winner of the 2012 Ruth Lilly Poetry Prize, is the author of eleven books of poetry, most recently Tombo (McSweeney’s, 2014).
+W. S. Di Piero, winner of the 2012 Ruth Lilly Poetry Prize, is the author of twelve books of poetry, most recently Mickey Rourke and the Bluebird of Happiness (Carnegie Mellon, 2017).
 Of his poems, Lisa Russ Spaar exclaims, “Oneiric, kinetic, cinematic, fugal, inclusive, Di Piero’s…lyrics, litanies, and prose poems arrest the reader not only with his familiar acid bite of voluptuous street-wise music, his mix of Old and New World confluences, but also with an intensified and intimate vulnerability, complicated by fear, the aging body, the inexorability of change, and a restive, ‘fatal cherishing’ of this world.”
-Di Piero’s other poetry collections include Nitro Nights (Copper Canyon, 2011), Chinese Apples: New and Selected Poems (Knopf, 2007), Brother Fire (Knopf, 2006), and Skirts and Slacks (Knopf, 2001).
+Di Piero’s other poetry collections include Tombo (McSweeney’s, 2014), Nitro Nights (Copper Canyon, 2011), Chinese Apples: New and Selected Poems (Knopf, 2007), Brother Fire (Knopf, 2006), and Skirts and Slacks (Knopf, 2001).

 His poems have appeared frequently in Poetry, The New Yorker, and Threepenny Review, and he has written for The New York Times Magazine, The New York Times Book Review, The New Republic, and other periodicals, and he also writes a monthly column on the visual arts for an independent newsweekly, The San Diego Reader.
 His autobiographical essays have appeared twice in Best American Essays.
 His books also include translations from Greek and Italian.